jonshiach/graphics-notes/_sources/_pages/01_intro_to_cpp.md

 45 degrees is equal to 0.785398 radians.
 ```

 When working with variables we first need to define the variable types.
 For example `float angleInDegrees;` defined a variable with the identifier `angleInDegrees` as a float.
-We could then store the value inputted by the user into this variable using the `std::cin >>` command.

 ````{note}
 When declaring float variables we should use the syntax `1.0f` instead of `1`.
 For example